bel-curation/pybel-git/README.rst

 pybel-git
 =========
-Git and continuous integration tools for PyBEL.
+Git and continuous integration tools for PyBEL to assist in curating BEL.

 Using GitHub and Travis-CI
 --------------------------